shorepine/tulipcc/docs/tulip_api.md

 Here you can see the API [Tulip](../README.md) currently ships with.

+# Current API

 **NOTE**: Our own builds of [Tulip Desktop](tulip_desktop.md) may lag behind some of the APIs listed here.
 This page represents the APIs in the latest commit of our _main_ branch.
 If something isn't working properly, try building from scratch.

 ## General